 I grew up eating these beans often.
 We didn't eat them in a variety of recipes but mainly as part of a pasta fagioli or in a simple salad with and oil and vinegar.
 They are a great staple and I especially love them for lunch because they are filling, high in protein and fiber but low in fat.

 My friend Michaela is an ambassador for Glory Foods.
 She is one of my foodie and cooking contest friends.
 When she gave me a can of these beans, the recipe possibilities that came to my mind were endless.
 But since I wanted to make something close to the tradition that I grew up with, I went with this Garbanzo Beans and Beet Salad.
 The ingredients I used were things I always seem to have in my pantry.
 I also love the combination of beets and garbanzo beans.

-Don't you just love these new clear cans that Glory Foods makes?
+Don't you just love these new clear cans?
 Besides the fact that they are really cool to look at, I love to see what I am getting before I open the can.